 There would be a significant impact under CEQA for all project alternatives because construction activities would expose persons and could expose buildings to excessive ground-borne vibration from pile driving and possibly other construction activities such as vibratory compaction.
-Incorporation of NV-IAMF#1 will minimize construction vibration and its potential to cause damage to buildings and human annoyance.
-However, even with NV-IAMF#1, some sensitive receptors will be exposed to ground-borne vibration that will result in annoyance, and buildings could be exposed to vibration that exceeds the FRA vibration damage criteria.
+Incorporation of NV-IAMF#1 would minimize construction vibration and its potential to cause damage to buildings and human annovance.
+However, even with NV-IAMF#1, some sensitive receptors would be exposed to ground-borne vibration that would result in annovance, and buildings could be exposed to vibration that exceeds the FRA vibration damage criteria.
 Mitigation to address this impact is included in Section 3.4.7, Mitigation Measures.
 The Authority would implement NV-MM#2, Construction Vibration Mitigation Measures, to minimize vibration impacts from construction.
-As part of this mitigation measure, the contractor will develop and implement vibration reduction methods whenever impact pile driving or other high-vibration-producing activity will occur within 50 feet of any building to meet the FRA criteria.
-Prior to starting pile driving and other high-vibration activity, the contractor would conduct pre-construction surveys within 50 feet of the activity to document the existing condition of buildings in case damage is reported during or after construction.
+As part of this mitigation measure, the contractor would develop and implement vibration reduction methods whenever impact pile driving or other high-vibrationproducing activity would occur within 50 feet of any building to meet the FRA criteria.
+Prior to starting pile driving and other high-vibration activity, the contractor would conduct preconstruction surveys within 50 feet of the activity to document the existing condition of buildings in case damage is reported during or after construction.
 The contractor would arrange for the repair of damaged buildings or would pay compensation to the property owner.
-These measures will avoid or offset vibration impacts from construction.
+These measures would avoid or offset vibration impacts from construction.
 Therefore, the impact would be less than significant for all project alternatives.